 What to Do If You Witnessed a Hit-and-Run

 Hit-and-run accidents are crimes that occur often in Northern California.
 Every year, hundreds of drivers cause car accidents and flee the scenes without fulfilling their legal obligations.
 Hit-and-run accidents can cost victims their lives or cause serious personal injuries or property damage.
-If you witness such an accident in Sacramento, you’re probably wondering what to do if you witness a hit and run, and you could be in a position to help victims.
+If you witness such an accident in Sacramento, you’re probably wondering what to do if you witness a hit and run, and you could be in a position to help a hit and run victim.
 Find out what to do by consulting with a Sacramento car accident attorney from Eric Ratinoff Law Corp.

 Do your best to memorize the at-fault vehicle as it drives away.
 Note the license plate number, if possible, even if you can only get a partial.
 Immediately write down or record the plate numbers, color of the car, make and model, if you can.
 If you saw the driver or any passengers, describe them in detail as well.
 If you are able, take out your phone and record the vehicle as it drives away.
 Then, render aid to victims.

-Being a hit and run witness makes you one of the first people on the scene of a hit-and-run, you may be able to provide life-saving aid.
+Being a hit and run witness makes you one of the first people on the scene of the accident, and you may be able to provide life-saving aid.
 If anyone has injuries, call 911 and request paramedics right away.
 Stay on the phone with the responder so he or she can walk you through what to do in an emergency.
 As a general rule, you should never move an injured person unless he or she is in danger of serious bodily injury.
 Only stay on the scene if it is safe for you to do so.
 Do not put your life at risk as a witness by trying to help in a dangerous situation.

 Do not let the fear of someone suing you stop you from rendering aid to injured parties.
 California’s Good Samaritan Law protects those who provide emergency medical services in good faith from liability.
-Even if you accidentally make the hit-and-run victim’s injuries worse, the victim cannot hold you responsible if you were rendering aid in good faith at the scene of an emergency.
+Even if you accidentally make the injuries of a hit and run victim worse, the victim cannot hold you responsible if you were rendering aid in good faith at the scene of an emergency.
 If the victim is not in imminent danger, simply wait with him or her and try to keep the victim calm until paramedics arrive.

 Once you have rendered aid to injured parties, the next way you can help as a witness is by telling your story.
 When the police arrive on the scene, give them your version of events.
 Give the police and all victims your name and contact information.
 Allow someone to record your statement if asked to do so.
 If you took any photographs or videos, send them to the victims and/or the police and keep them on your phone, as well.